NREL/EnergyPlus/design/FY2020/NFP-EnhancedOutdoorAirReporting.md

  - December 30, 2019 - added Outdoor Air Limiting Factor tables, new output variables, shortened some table title names, added at and above minimum to Total Outdoor Air by Airloop table, added "time at minimum" and "time above minimum" and moved "time below minimum" to a single table.
+ - January 23, 2020 - remove ACH (air changes per hour) tables and columns, remove minimum outdoor air during occupancy tables, move and rename the required airflow rate based on 62.1 computed each timestep to Voz-dyn and the associated times, added Time Above Zero When Unoccupied

 ## Justification for New Feature ##